ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/wednesday/variant_calling.md

     module load samtools
     samtools rmdup A8100.chr18.all.bam A8100.chr18.all.rmdup.bam
+    samtools index A8100.chr18.all.rmdup.bam

 You will probably get some warning messages... just ignore those.
-Run 'samtools rmdup' for all the rest of the samples as well.
+Run 'samtools rmdup' and indexing for the rest of the samples as well.

 ---